kcm2/ab/references/angelbeatshd.rst

 * The teachers stop Hinata and Yuri.
 They say "<Kanade> just went in".
 The teacher was about to reply but gunshots are heard.
 * They burst into the room.
 Kanade has blood on her [#v1c3-1]_ and sees her standing in front of the incapacitated Chaa.
 * Kanade moves, staggers, having been shot several times.
 Kanade leaves [#v1c3-2]_.
 Yuri is shocked/surprised.
 Hinata and Yuri go to the cafeteria.
 * They talk about Kanade and her powers.
-Yuri thinks that Kanade is god.
+Yuri thinks that Kanade is God.
 * Ooyama spots Yuri and Hinata in the cafeteria, and joins them.
 Yuri leaves.
 * Ooyama and Hinata talk in their dorm room at night.
 Hinata asks Ooyama if he thinks Kanade is the same as them.
 He replies that he does.